 If you cannot find any face coverings there is some useful guidance here on how to make your own.

 Please be assured that we are maintaining our current service level, with good frequencies to help reduce passenger numbers on busy services.
 These frequencies and existing seat restrictions aim to help keep safe distancing between passengers.
 We are continuing to monitor passenger numbers and will switch journeys to larger vehicles where necessary.

 There may, however, be situations where you can’t keep a suitable distance from people, for example when boarding or alighting, on busier services, at busier times of day.
 In these cases, you should avoid physical contact, try to face away from other people, and keep the time you spend near others as short as possible.
-If you can, wear a face covering on public transport and you must wear one from 15th June.
+You must wear a face covering on public transport unless you meet the exemption criteria set by the government.

 SAFETY STEPS TO TAKE WHILST TRAVELLING

 - At the bus stop please maintain the recommended social distancing from other passengers not in your household.
 At the Interchange there are floor markings to help you with this.

 - Wait for passengers to get off first before you board the bus